 The rubber latches that we enjoy on the Alpha Pro model have been replaced with stainless steel latches.
 They are still of high quality, but we feel that the rubber latches provide better squeeze and are easier to operate (and look cooler!).

 Overall, the Outback Series is designed for most purists.
 They are for someone who doesn’t care about all of the fancy (and potentially unnecessary) extras and would rather focus on a simple and effective cooler that is available at a slightly lower price range.

 Siberian Cooler Ice Life

-Siberian Cooler Toughness
+Siberian Cooler Aesthetics

 One common issue we have with coolers is that they can oftentimes look very similar.
 While this may not be a big issue to some, others do strive for a product that looks the part (particularly when you are spending potentially hundreds of dollars on it!).

-Siberian managed to create a product that looks really formidable and actually does stand out from the crowd.
+Siberian managed to create a product that looks formidable and does stand out from the crowd.
 The main contributor to this lies in their intuitive latch design that we discussed above.
 By insetting the latches into the cooler itself, it creates a very progressive design aesthetic that looks both tough and attractive at the same time.
 The side handles are also built into the volume which not only reduces the required external storage space but adds to the progressive styling.